Sandwick, Dunrossness

-Sandwick (Sandvik "Sandy Bay") is an ancient parish in the Shetland Islands, Scotland.
+Sandwick (Sandvik "Sandy Bay") is a village and an ancient parish in the Shetland Islands, Scotland.
 It was merged in 1891, along with Cunningsburgh, into Dunrossness.
-It is located 13 mi south of Lerwick in the South Mainland.
+Sandwick is located 13 mi south of Lerwick in the South Mainland, and is considered a Tier 1 settlement in Shetland.
 It comprises a number of distinct settlements in very close proximity to each other, each remaining distinct through being separated by agricultural land.
 These settlements within Sandwick include Old Sandwick (often just called "Sandwick" or "San'ick"), Leebitton, Broonies' Taing, Stove, Swinister and Hoswick; the latter is almost a village in its own right and is often considered distinct from Sandwick.

 Amenities

 Sandwick has a bakery, the Sandwick Baking Company, which also serves as post office and grocery store.
 There is a village hall, known as Carnegie Hall, which hosts dances, drama performances and other local events.
 Separately the village also has a youth club and community centre.
 There are two licensed premises, Sandwick Social Club and the Orca Bay Hotel (formerly known for over 20 years as the Barclay Arms).

 Sandwick Junior High School, near Broonies' Taing, is both the primary school for the village and the main secondary school for the whole of the South Mainland.